filfreire/grpc-example-python/README.md

 1. Clone the repo.
 2. Install [Docker](https://docs.docker.com/get-docker/)
-3. Run `make build-proto` to build the protobuf definitions.
-4. Run `make build` or `docker build --tag grpc-example:latest .`.
+3. Run `make build` or `docker build --tag grpc-example:latest .`.
-5. Run `make run` or `docker run -it --rm -p 50051:50051 --name grpc-example grpc-example:latest`.
+4. Run `make run` or `docker run -it --rm -p 50051:50051 --name grpc-example grpc-example:latest`.

 If all goes well you should see: